mfincker/Mega-Map/docs/contributing.md

 If you make changes to your PR, please push them to the same branch in your fork again, the pull request automatically updates with the additional commit(s) so we can review it again.
 If all is well, we'll merge the code :)

-### Keeping your NC COVID Support fork in sync with the main repository
+### Keeping your fork in sync with the main repository

 We recommend you sync with our repository before you submit your pull request.
 That way, you can fix any potential merge conflicts and make our lives a little bit easier.